I. Ordinary Action for Extinctive Prescription

 II.
 Appeal

-The Fifth Chamber rejected all six of Villamorey's grievances.
+On November 5, 2025, the Fifth Chamber rejected all six of Villamorey's grievances in <doc id="gua-01044-2017-00523-2025-11-05-a" />.
 The central analysis drew a decisive distinction between proving shareholder status and proving creditor status for specific dividends.
 Villamorey's certifications proved that Lisa was a shareholder and that a dividend payable existed, but did not demonstrate that the dividends decreed in 2010 and 2011 were specifically payable to Lisa.
-The Court affirmed the July 11, 2025 judgment in full, declared the appeal without merit, and imposed costs on Villamorey.
+The Court affirmed the first-instance ruling, <doc id="gua-01044-2017-00523-2025-07-11-a" />, in full, declared the appeal without merit, and imposed costs on Villamorey.

 III.
 Constitutional Amparo

 The Court concluded that amparo cannot function as a reviewing instance of ordinary judicial decisions, that the challenged ruling was issued within the lower court's legal authority, and that the validity of a mandate formally executed and registered cannot be challenged through that avenue.
-The amparo was denied, Villamorey was ordered to pay costs, and a Q1,000.00 fine was imposed on attorney Elias Jose Arriaza Saenz.
+The amparo was denied, Villamorey was ordered to pay costs, and a Q1,000.00 fine was imposed on attorney Elías José Arriaza Sáenz.
 Had the challenge succeeded, it would have left Lisa without legal representation in the prescription action.

 IV.
 Nullity Action Against Protocolization